alifsemi/alif_ml-embedded-evaluation-kit/AUGD0011_ML_Embedded_Evaluation_Kit.md

 Specifies which revision (generation) of Ensemble device is being targeted – A is generation 1, B is generation 2.
 (Default is B)

 `-DTARGET_BOARD=<DevKit|AppKit|DevKit_Baseboard|AppKit_Alpha1|AppKit_Alpha2>`<br>
 Specifies the target board.
-(Default is AppKit)
+(Default is AppKit)<br>
+-DTARGET_REVISION=A supports the following boards: DevKit, AppKit_Alpha1 and AppKit_Alpha2<br>
+-DTARGET_REVISION=B supports the following boards: DevKit, AppKit and DevKit_Baseboard

 `-DROTATE_DISPLAY=<0|90|180|270>`<br>
 Rotates the display by the specified amount and reorganizes the UI if necessary.
 90 and 270 will be appreciably slower.
 (Default is 0)